Load Cell

 No Batteries Required

-One of the most significant advantages of analog weighing scales is their ability to operate without batteries or external power sources.
+One of the key advantages of analog weighing scales is that they operate without batteries or external power sources.
+Since these scales use mechanical systems rather than electronic technology, they do not depend on charging or battery replacement to function.

 Simple Operation